By Dr. David Woo - October 23, 2023

 Major depressive disorder (MDD) affects more than 16 million adults in the United States (1).
 Standard therapies for major depression include antidepressant medications and talk therapy.
 However, many patients don’t find relief from depressive symptoms with traditional treatments such as pharmaceuticals — this is referred to as treatment-resistant depression (TRD).
 The acknowledgment that treatment-resistant depression is a reality for many patients has led scientists to explore other treatment options besides the standard use of medication and psychotherapy (2).

 Transcranial magnetic stimulation (TMS) and deep brain stimulation are two different therapies used to treat TRD.
 Although these therapies share some similarities, there are major differences between the two.

 What Is Deep Brain Stimulation?

-Deep brain stimulation is a treatment that involves sending continuous electrical currents to specific areas of the brain in order to regulate certain electrical circuits, and therefore mood.
+Deep brain stimulation is a treatment that involves sending continuous electrical currents to specific areas of the brain in order to regulate the organ’s electro-chemical activity and, therefore, the patient’s mood.

 Deep Brain Stimulation Procedures

 Deep brain stimulation requires an invasive medical procedure to implant small electrodes (a material that conducts electricity) in the brain.
 The electrodes are introduced and carefully placed in the brain through tiny holes made in the skull.
 In another procedure, about one week later, an electrical pulse generator is implanted under the skin, near either the collarbone or the chest.
 The electrodes and the implantable pulse generator (IPG) are then connected with thin, insulated wires that are passed under the skin from the head, down the neck and shoulder, to the device.
 Once connected, the impulse generator works continuously to send electrical currents through the electrodes to the brain (3,4).
 The procedure to implant a deep brain stimulation device is fully reversible.

 Recovering From A Deep Brain Stimulation Procedure